Why You Feel High After a Chiropractic Adjustment

 It’s common to feel a little different after an adjustment, and that’s usually a good thing.
 You might experience mild fatigue, a bit of muscle soreness similar to what you’d feel after a workout, or even a slight headache.
 These feelings are generally temporary and are positive signs that your body is responding to the care.
 The specialized techniques we use are designed to create lasting change, and your body is working to adapt and rebalance itself.
 These sensations are part of that healing process, not a sign that your body is being flooded with toxins.
 Think of it as your body waking up and beginning to repair itself from the inside out.

-Red Flags That Mean You Should Call a Doctor
+Red Flags That Warrant a Call to Your Doctor

 While mild symptoms are expected, some feelings are not part of the normal healing process.
 Your well-being is the top priority, so it’s important to listen to your body and reach out if something feels wrong.
 You should call a doctor or your chiropractor immediately if you experience severe or worsening pain, dizziness that doesn’t go away, or any numbness, tingling, or weakness in your arms or legs.
 These can be signs of a more serious issue.
 It’s always better to be cautious, so if you have any concerns about how you’re feeling after a visit, please don’t hesitate to get in touch with our office.